2025 Solar Incentives Guide for Pleasant Hill, IA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was originally for 30% of the cost of installing a solar system, although it has fluctuated slightly over time between 26-30%.
+The ITC initially applied to 30% of the total cost of solar system installation, although it has fluctuated slightly over the years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
-The total installation cost includes the panels themselves as well as the cost of equipment, labor and accessories.
-There is no maximum claim amount.
-The ITC applies to solar panels installed after January 1, 2006 on your primary or secondary residence.
+The cost of installation includes the panels themselves as well as the cost of equipment, labor and accessories.
+There is no maximum amount you can claim.
+The ITC can be applied to solar panels installed after January 1, 2006, on your primary or secondary residence.
 The residence must be in the United States and owned by you.

 More information about the new Inflation Reduction Act can be found here.
-Your local Pleasant Hill solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.
+To understand how the new Clean Energy Credit will apply to you, talk to your local Pleasant Hill solar installation expert.

 State & Local Solar Incentives